 From the Sources panel, click Video Capture in the device layer to make sure your camera is turned on.

 Double click the Oculus Mixed Reality Capture layer in the Sources menu.
 A blue and green split screen will appear.
-Go to your Quest and make sure you have a game running that's compatible with Mixed Reality Capture.
+Go to your Quest 2 or Quest and make sure you have a game running that's compatible with Mixed Reality Capture.

 Note: If you're noticing that there is latency between your movements and the ones being captured, you may need to adjust the Render Delay in OBS.
 To adjust this, right click on your video capture device and click Filters.
 Click Render Delay and make adjustments until the latency from your movements decreases.